piotrsiupa/git-istash/README.md

 ## Known problems and limitations

-- The command refuses to apply a stash when the working directory contains any changes.
-  (Planned to be implemented soon.)
 - Changes are not removed from working directory when `--patch` with `e` was used to stash only some of consecutive changed lines.
   (It will be fixed if I can figure out a way to do it in a consistent way.)
 - Not all subcommands from the vanilla command are present (like `git stash show`, `git stash list`...).